jessicahoganma/Python_SQL/README.md

 5.4 - Formatting Output into a List of Lists
 5.5 - Formatting Output into a pandas DataFrame
 6. Updating Records
-6.1 Updating Client Address
+6.1 Updating Hospital Record
 7. Deleting Records
-7.1 Deleting a Course
+7.1 Deleting a Psychologist
-7.2 Restoring the Course
+7.2 Restoring the Psychologist
 8. Creating Records from Lists
 8.1 Create Execute List Query Function
 8.2 Add New Psychologists